-(41) Pre-kindergarten age child--A child who is three or four years of age before the beginning of the current school year.
+(45) Pre-kindergarten age child--A child who is three or four years of age before the beginning of the current school year.

-(42) Premises--See the term ”Grounds” and its definition in this section.
+(46) Premises--See the term ”Grounds” and its definition in this section.
+Includes the child-care center, any lots on which the center is located, any outside ground areas, any outside play areas, and the parking lot.

-(43) Regular--On a recurring, scheduled basis.
+(47) Regular--On a recurring, scheduled basis.
 Note: For the definition of "regularly or frequently present at an operation" as it applies to background checks, see §745.601 of this title.